 GIS-based data will be used during the screening phases to help UDOT understand the locations and extents of several resources.
-Some GIS data are managed by the State of Utah, the federal government, Cities, or Counties and are readily available to UDOT.
+Some GIS data are managed by federal, state, or local governments and are readily available to UDOT.
 The data that will be checked regularly include data layers that show streets, parcels, land ownership, parks, and land use designations.
 UDOT will also use other data layers available from the State that provide information such as the locations of rivers, streams, and water bodies; jurisdictional boundaries (such as city and county boundaries); critical habitats; and geology.